I clearly remember my introduction to the state nursing home survey (inspection) back when I was a brand new nursing assistant:

 - Although surveyors usually interview residents, family members, and staff, technically they can talk to anyone who is in the building.
 If a surveyor asks you a question and you don’t know the answer, don’t panic.
 Simply let them know you’ll find out the answer and get back to them.
 Or refer them to someone who has the information they seek.

 - Politely answer surveyors’ questions, but avoid elaborating on other topics.
 The surveyors need to follow a specific protocol, and the sooner they can finish their work, the better.
-Then life can return to normal for residents and staff.
+Then life can return to normal for staff and residents.

-- Staff appreciate a smile and an encouraging word from a volunteer during this stressful time.
+- Employees appreciate a smile and an encouraging word from a volunteer during this stressful week.
 They are often busier during surveys, too, due to the extra time spent answering questions and looking up information.
-So the staff appreciate your help more than ever during this week.
+So the employees appreciate your help more than ever during this week.

 What happens after the state survey is finished?